What is stainless steel etching?

 We etch more than two million stainless steel components each month

-Low set-up costs and rapid lead times make photo etching economical in batch sizes of one-to-multiple millions.
-As a production steel etching specialist, Precision Micro supplies high-tech companies with more two million steel and stainless steel components each month, many of which are 100% dimensionally inspected, guaranteeing zero defects parts per million (DPPM).
+Low set-up costs and quick lead times make etching economical in batch sizes of one-to-multiple millions.
+As a production steel etching specialist, Precision Micro supplies high-tech companies with more two million steel and stainless steel components each month, making it the largest sheet steel etching company in Europe.

 - Medical instruments and biomedical implants photo etched from surgical steels with minimal metallic contamination require zero post-cleaning.

-- Complex, corrosion-resistant micro-filters used in showerheads and insect meshes can be manufactured in economical production volumes as photo etching only charges for the first hole.
+- Complex, corrosion-resistant micro-filters used in showerheads and insect meshes can be manufactured in economical production volumes as chemical etching only charges for the first hole.

-- Photo etching does not alter the mechanical surface finish of stainless steel and is specified for premium automotive interior trim applications including speaker grilles, tread plates, badges and inlays.
+- Chemical etching does not alter the mechanical surface finish of stainless steel and is specified for premium automotive interior trim applications including speaker grilles, tread plates, badges and inlays.